-Data will be transferred using a directory structure that parallels the logical organization of a corresponding bundle (Section 2A).
+Using this method, data may be transferred using a directory structure that parallels the logical organization of the bundle (Section 2A).
 Note that the directory structure does not itself have to meet the requirements for logical bundles or collections.
 Many transfers will contain only a portion of a bundle or collection.